| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 depth_par |

-- A data.table with abundance split by age, year and cell
+sp_N: A data.table of abundance split by age, year, and cell

-This closure is useful for simulating q inside the
+This closure is useful for simulating catchability (q) inside the sim_survey() function.

 k |